Adventure Girl: Reception

-Motion Picture Daily gave the film a good review as outdoor adventure, singling out the sea photography, and the colorization sequence by Brock.
+Contemporary reviews were mixed: Motion Picture Daily gave the film a good review as outdoor adventure, singling out the sea photography, and the colorization sequence by Brock.
 The Brooklyn Daily Eagle gave the film a mostly negative review, mostly due to the amateur nature of the actors, but they did compliment the photography, calling it "excellent", but a wasted effort.
 The Hollywood Reporter felt that it was a good family adventure film.
 The New York Daily News complimented Brock's coloring of the fire scene, and praised the cinematography in general. the New York Daily Mirror also praised the photography, while the New York World-Telegram called the film "as amusing and exciting an hour as you can imagine in the cinema."
 The Film Daily called it an "Unusual adventure film with good exploitation values."
 They also Lowell's acting as well as the photography.